 The deets that matter for your wallet: Shutting it down means closing nonessential gov offices – from ones that report economic stats to the agencies that process federally-backed mortgages.
 That puts a stop to a lot of important biz.
 Including some public health operations.
 Yes, during a pandemic.
 Other important gov services that could come to a halt: national park maintenance, passport processing, food stamp distribution, and EPA inspections, to name a few.

 Essential gov employees – like air traffic controllers and border protection workers – still do their jobs, but may not get a paycheck until the shutdown ends.
 That hurts their bank accounts...and maybe even the economy.
 Because when a portion of the workforce can't afford to buy like normal, overall consumer spending (a big driver of economic growth) can drop.

 What you can do about it: Get your finances in the best position possible to ride out a potential government shutdown.
 A few tips:

 When Congress can't figure out how the gov should spend its money, they shut down.
-Which creates more money problems.
-If a government shutdown is on the way, do what you can to prep your finances.
+Which can create a different set of money problems.
+If a government shutdown is on the way, do what you can to protect your finances.